jacobdensford/jacobdensford.com/projects/new-trpg.md

 PCs gain experience points (or XP) whenever they play up their style, follow their motivation, or allow their flaw to put them in a tight spot.
 (Players should call out these moments.) dditionally, the game master (or GM) will stipulate any other specific situations or actions that will award XP, such as defeating an enemy or disarming a trap.

 PC's add their earned XP to their XP track.
 At each die number (4, 6, 8, 10, 12, and 20), they may choose to roll that die on the XP table (or choose options within that die's range).
-The further down the track, the better the options, from gaining new skills and class abilities to increasing the die of a skill or attribute.
-(Skill and Attribute dice range from a d4 to a d12.)
+The further down the track, the better the options.
+Once a PC rolls or chooses an option, their XP track resets to zero.

-XP can also be spent to improve test rolls.
-Spend 2 XP to increase a hit- to a hit or a hit to a hit+, spend 4 XP to turn a miss into a hit, or spend 6 XP to add an additional hit to a roll.

 **XP Table**

 Roll|Result
 :--|---
-1|Gain nothing and lose all XP
+1|Gain nothing and lose d8 XP
-2-3|Gain nothing
+2-3|Gain nothing and lose d4 XP
-4-9|Increase a skill's die or learn a new skill at d4 10-12|Gain a new class feature*
+4-6|Increase a skill's die or learn a new skill at d4 7-9|Gain a new class feature*
-13-16|Gain a feature from a different class* 17-19|Increase an attribute's die
+10-12|Gain a feature from a different class* 13-19|Increase an attribute's die
 20|Choose one and reroll

 *When not playing with classes, reroll on these options.

 > PCs might also gain XP for failed rolls.
 I'm not sure yet, though.
 Since there aren't any built-in consequences for failure, it might be an over-powered way of gaining xp.
+Also, XP might also be spent to improve test rolls.
+Spend 2 XP to reroll a die, spend 4 XP to increase a hit- to a hit or a hit to a hit+, spend 6 XP to turn a miss into a hit, or spend 8 XP to add an additional hit to a roll.

 ## Game Master